Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Original styles tailored to the unique situations of Minamiaizu

-high season layering
+High season layering

-Outer layer: SCOTT Explorer 3L Jacket & Pants;
+Outer layer: SCOTT | Explorer 3L Jacket & Pants

-Middle layer: Patagonia M's Cap MW Crew;
+Middle layer:patagonia| M's Cap MW Crew

-Base layer: Patagonia M's Cap Air Hoody
+Base layer:patagonia| M's Cap Air Hoody

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 Instead of an R1 Free mid-layer, I layer a Capilene Hoody as a base layer with an even thinner Capilene (March-April)

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 During the harsh winter months, I carry a Patagonia Nano Air Hoody, and from March onwards, I carry a down vest